5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 | ⚠️ Important Status Updates |
 |:----------------------------|
-| Don't install macOS 15.4.0 yet.
+| Don't install macOS 15.4.0 beta yet.
 OCLP does not patch it properly.
-The system will stall in 2nd boot phase after patching.
+The system will stall in the 2nd boot phase after patching.
 Revert Patches in Safe Mode (Press Shft+Enter in OpenCore)!
-| SD Card Reader not working in Sonoma+
+| SD Card Reader is not working in Sonoma+

 ### Noteworthy Features
 - Contains Patches and Kexts from [**OpenCore Legacy Patcher** (OCLP)](https://github.com/dortania/Opencore-Legacy-Patcher), such as: